Markets reward China's reform ambition, await follow-up

 | HONG KONG/BEIJING

-HONG KONG/BEIJING Investors rewarded Beijing on Monday for its ambitious reform plan, sustaining a stocks rally led by consumer goods shares seen as direct beneficiaries of the promised easing of China's one-child policy and efforts to boost consumption.
+HONG KONG/BEIJING Investors rewarded Beijing on Monday for a bold and wide-ranging reform plan, boosting stocks led by consumer goods shares seen as direct beneficiaries of the promised easing of China's long-standing one-child policy and efforts to boost consumption.

-Key onshore China stock indexes rose the most in more than two months, while China shares listed in Hong Kong were heading for their biggest daily percentage gains in almost two years in high volume trade.

-A reported record spike in home prices last month underlined, however, the challenges faced by China's new leadership in charting a steady course for the world's second-largest economy and the urgency of tackling some of its inherent imbalances.

-The initial outline published early last week at the end of a four-day plenary session of China's top leadership disappointed markets with its lack of detail and ambiguity, but a more elaborate account released on Friday won praise for its ambition and scope.
+The initial outline published at the end of a four-day conclave of China's top leadership disappointed markets with its lack of detail and its ambiguity.
+But a more elaborate account released on Friday won praise for its ambition and scope.

-Leaked documents already sparked buying of mainland stocks on Friday and that rally picked up on Monday.
+Leaked documents already sparked buying of mainland stocks and markets on Friday and that rally picked up on Monday.

-Still, UBS equity analysts said the real test would be whether Beijing turns its words into action so that the initial market euphoria would translate into sustained market gains.

-"Our answer is optimistic," they said in a client note.
-"We expect the newly created central leading group of reform to deliver tangible progress within 12 months, and thus turn bullish on 2014 China market outlook."
+"The full-version report addressed many uncertainties and questions ... and the comprehensiveness and depth of reform measures exceeded market expectations," said Haibin Zhu, chief China economist with JPMorgan.

-The CSI300 .CSI300 of the leading Shanghai and Shenzhen A-share listings closed up 3.3 percent, while the Shanghai Composite Index .SSEC ended 2.9 percent higher - their biggest gains in more than two months.
+China's CSI300 index .CSI300 of leading Shanghai and Shenzhen A-share listings rose 1.25 percent by 0200 GMT after it clocked its biggest percentage gain in two months on Friday, while the Shanghai Composite .SSEC gained 1.1 percent.

-Hong-Kong's index of mainland China stocks .HSCE rose more than 5 percent to its highest level in six months.
-It was heading for its strongest daily percentage rise in close to two years.
+Hong-Kong's index of mainland China stocks .HSCE climbed more than 3 percent to reach a six-month high.

+The easing of the one-child policy boosted shares of stroller maker and distributor Goodbaby International (1086.HK) by more than 7 percent.
+Dairy products maker Mengniu Dairy (2319.HK) was up nearly 6 percent.

+Non-banking financial stocks also rose, while the overall market gains were tempered by sinking property stocks, both in response to a record rise in house prices, which raised expectations that the government might seek to cool the market, and plans to accelerate the introduction of a property tax.

-Besides plans to give markets a decisive role in key areas such as resource pricing or finance, the reforms also included steps to boost China's urban population.
-Beijing considers helping millions move to cities as an essential part of a transition to economic growth that is more balanced, less investment-intensive and more consumption-driven.
+Besides pledges to give markets a decisive role in key areas of the economy, such as pricing of resources and the financial system, the plan also included steps to boost China's urban population.
+Beijing sees helping hundreds of millions of rural dwellers migrate to the cities as key for more sustained development for the world's second-largest economy; its advance up the value chain and wealth creation.

-The easing of the one-child policy has already buoyed shares of stroller maker and distributor Goodbaby International (1086.HK) and dairy products makers Mengniu Dairy (2319.HK) and Yashili International (1230.HK).

-Chinese brokerages and insurers saw some of the biggest gains after the central bank governor pledged soon after the reform details were released to "pull out all stops" to deepen financial sector reforms.

-China's biggest-listed brokerage Citic Securities (6030.HK) jumped more than 12 percent and was heading for its biggest daily percentage gain on record.

 "The government will withdraw from its intervention in the market," said Ding Yifan, deputy head of the Institute of World Development, a government-linked think tank, in describing the new approach in an interview with official news agency Xinhua.